docpad-archive/documentation/community/contribute.html.md

 1. Make sure all tests are passing: `cake test`
 	1. If possible, add tests for your change, if you don't know how, mention this in your pull request
 1. If the project has a prepublish step, run it: `cake prepublish` (if it doesn't have this step, that command will fail, no worries)

+### Testing the DocPad Core against Plugins

+Before you submit changes to the DocPad Core you'll want to make sure they don't break any of our officially supported plugins:

+1. Clone the [`docpad-extras` repository](https://github.com/bevry/docpad-extras) and cd into it: `cd ~; git clone https://github.com/bevry/docpad-extras.git; cd docpad-extras`
+1. Install the dependencies: `cake install`
+1. Make your development docpad instance available to the plugin runner: `npm link docpad`
+1. Clone the plugins: `cake clone`
+1. Test the plugins: `cake test`

+### Pull Request

+To send your changes for the project owner to merge in:

 1. Submit your pull request
 	1. When submitting, if the original project has a `dev` or `integrate` branch, use that as the target branch for your pull request instead of the default `master`
 	1. By submitting a pull request, you agree that your submission can be used freely and without restraint by those whom your submitting the pull request to

-## Testing the DocPad Core

-Before you submit your changes you'll want to make sure your changes still work with our test suite.
-You can do this by:

-1. Run `cake compile` to compile our code and any changes we've made
-1. Run `cake test` to run the tests
-	1. There are several types of tests that run, the most common is the rendering test, which compares files inside `test/out` to `test/out-expected`
-1. Sometimes you'll also want to test your changes against our supported plugins, to do this:
-	1. Clone our the [docpad-extras](https://github.com/bevry/docpad-extras) repository and cd into it: `git clone https://github.com/bevry/docpad-extras.git; cd docpad-extras`
-	1. Install the dependencies: `cake install`
-	1. Make your docpad setup available: `npm link docpad`
-	1. Clone out the plugins: `cake clone`
-	1. Test the plugins: `cake test`

-## Publishing
+### Publish

-To publish a new version:
+To publish your changes as the project owner:

-1. Pull in the latest changes from the `master` branch
+1. Increment the version number in the `package.json` file according to the [semver](http://semver.org/) standard, that is:
-1. Make sure the tests work, if your publishing a new docpad verison also make sure the [docpad-extras](https://github.com/bevry/docpad-extras) tests work
+	1. If everything will break, increment the major version
+	2. If something may break, increment the minor version
+	3. If nothing will break, increment the revision version

 1. Add an entry to the changelog following the format of the previous entries, an example of this is:

 	``` markdown